ISC Class 11 Commerce Syllabus 2026-27

 (g) Prospectus and statement in lieu of prospectus – meaning and contents only.

-Public and private companies and their comparative studies, privileges of private companies.
+(h) Types of companies- Public and private companies and their comparative studies

-(v) Public Sector Undertakings.
+(v) Public Sector undertakings.

-(a) Meaning; characteristics, objectives, role and forms of Public Sector Undertakings (Departmental
+(a) Meaning; characteristics, forms of Public Sector Undertakings (Departmental Undertakings, Public Corporations and Government Companies).

-(b) Public Private Partnerships.
 Meaning and features of PPPs.

 (vi) Co-operative organisations - meaning; characteristics and types.